Australian Football League: Premiership season

-The AFL home-and-away season at present lasts for 23 rounds, starting in mid-March and ending in late August.
-As of the 2022 AFL season, each team plays 22 matches, with one bye.
+The AFL home-and-away season at present lasts for 24 rounds, starting in mid-March and ending in late August.
+As of the 2025 AFL season, each team plays 23 matches, consisting of 11 home games, 11 away games, 1 neutral game, and one bye.
 Teams receive four premiership points for a win and two premiership points for a draw.
 Ladder finishing positions are based on the number of premiership points won.
-"Percentage," calculated as the ratio of points scored to points conceded throughout the season, is used as a tie-breaker when teams finish with equal premiership points.
+"Percentage", calculated as the ratio of points scored to points conceded throughout the season, is used as a tie-breaker when teams finish with equal premiership points.
 Further tie-breakers, if required, are the premiership points accumulated in head-to-head matches between the tied teams and then the percentage earned in such matches, with a final tie-breaker being a random drawing of lots.
-At the end of the home-and-away season, the McClelland Trophy is awarded to the minor premiers.

 Themed rounds and special matches

 Several teams also play against each other at set times each year, with the most prominent of these being when Collingwood play Essendon in the annual Anzac Day clash at the MCG.
-Other prominent matches include the Queen's Birthday match between Collingwood and Melbourne and the Easter Monday clash between Geelong and Hawthorn.
+Other prominent matches include the King's Birthday match between Collingwood and Melbourne and the Easter Monday clash between Geelong and Hawthorn.

+As of November 2023 the men's league had no plans to introduce a Pride Round in the men's game, although the AFLW had established their pride round in 2021.

 There are separate trophies for matches between several clubs.

-Sir Doug Nicholls Indigenous Round
+Sir Doug Nicholls Round

 Perhaps the most well-known of the themed rounds is the Indigenous Round.

-In 2007, following the success of the Dreamtime at the 'G matches in 2005 and 2006, the AFL nominated a specific Indigenous Round (round 9) which has become an annual event in which the Dreamtime at the 'G match takes centre stage on a Saturday night.
+In 2007, following the success of the Dreamtime at the 'G matches in 2005 and 2006, the AFL nominated a specific Indigenous Round (round 9), which has become an annual event in which the Dreamtime at the 'G match takes centre stage on a Saturday night.
 The success of the annual match, which now usually features crowds in excess of 80,000, led to the two clubs agreeing to cement the match arrangement for an additional decade in May 2016.

-In 2016 the Round was named after Sir Doug Nicholls, the only VFL player to have been knighted and who served as a state governor (of South Australia).
-The round is now named the Sir Doug Nicholls Round, although it is still commonly referred to as the Indigenous Round.
+In 2016, the round was named after Sir Doug Nicholls, the only VFL player to have been knighted and who served as a state governor (of South Australia).
+The round is now officially named the Sir Doug Nicholls Round.
+Each year, each player in all 18 clubs wears a specially commissioned artwork by an Indigenous artist on their guernsey, and some clubs rebrand with Indigenous club names in place of their regular names for the duration.

-Each year, each player in all 18 clubs wears a specially-commissioned artwork by an Indigenous artist on their guernsey.
-In 2020, there was controversy over the Aboriginal flag copyright issue, after the AFL had decided not to enter into a commercial agreement with the clothing company who own the copyright over its use on clothing, as the general sentiment of the Aboriginal community that it should be free for use in Australia.